luslab/nf-clip/README.md

 - Install the nextflow code extensions to VS code
 - Clone this repo to a dev folder on your machine
 - Make sure you are logged into docker hub on your desktop and that you can see the luslab docker hub repo
+- From your local repo, run `nextflow run main.nf -profile docker,test --resume` (you can change the maximum memory from the default 8GB to what you have by adding the flag `--max_memory=16.GB` )

 ### Changing code and contributing